viral32111/ServerMonitor/README.md

 Build the server service with .NET using `dotnet build --configuration Release` and optionally run tests using `dotnet test --configuration Release` in the [`Service`](/Service) directory.
 The resulting DLL file & dependencies will be created at `Service/ServerMonitor/bin/Release/net7.0/ServerMonitor.dll`.

-**NOTE**: You will need to add `https://nuget.pkg.github.com/viral32111/index.json` as a NuGet packages source, as one of the dependencies is my personal [JSON Extensions](https://github.com/viral32111/JsonExtensions) package.
+**NOTE: You will need to add `https://nuget.pkg.github.com/viral32111/index.json` as a NuGet packages source, as one of the dependencies is my personal [JSON Extensions](https://github.com/viral32111/JsonExtensions) package.**

 ## Progress